haywirecoder/homebridge-flobymoen/README.md

 * This module will poll for the status of the various compoments.
 No realtime notification is provided.

 ## TODO:

-* Add support for turn-off Smart Water Shutoff valve using the valve control.
-* Using the current state to return for revert back for sleep mode.
-* Expose compomnent to start a "Health Check".
+* Expose button to start a "Health Check".
+* Add ability to excluded devices.
+* Cleanup of cache devices
 * Obtain homebridge vertification for module.
-* Add ability to excluded devices.

 ## Configuration options